dilip7/Twitter-Live-stats/README.md

 Dependencies:

-MongoDB is used from MongoLab as an addon on heroku
+- MongoDB is used from MongoLab as an addon on heroku

-if twitter sends #error
-  server will stop.
-  twitter sends #end
-  server will stop ..

-in both these cases process will restart.
+- Longurl API is used to get expanded URL from shortened URL from tweets
+- Tweeter Stream API are used for fetching live tweets